 - Dependence on cannabis causes withdrawal, physical complications, impaired memory, poor work performance, social disapproval and criminal involvement.

 - Cannabis causes vasodilation and bronchodilation.
-It affects brain and causes cognitive and psychomotor impairment in high dose.
+It affects the brain and causes cognitive and psychomotor impairment in a high dose.

 Differences between Cannabis Indica and Cannabis Sativa